ultrabug/py3status/docs/dev-guide/writing-modules.md

 Py3status allows modules to maintain state through the use of the storage functions of the Py3 helper.

-Currently bool, int, float, None, unicode, dicts, lists, datetimes etc are supported.
+Currently bool, int, float, None, strings, dicts, lists, datetimes etc are supported.
 Basically anything that can be pickled.
-We do our best to ensure that the resulting pickles are compatible with both python versions 2 and 3.
+We do our best to ensure that the resulting pickles remain readable across py3status updates where practical.

 The following helper functions are defined in the modules py3.